Everything-Compatible/YRDict/README.md

 Ares/Phobos, etc. hooked and what changes they made.
 No new or enhanced logic is considered.
 Adding auxiliary features related to debugging and similar tasks is allowed and encouraged.

+Everyone, please avoid committing directly to the main branch.
+You can apply to join and develop and commit directly on the dev branch;
+or you can fork this project and add content in your own branch.
+Both methods should merge into the main branch via Pull Request.

 ## 结语/CONCLUSION